uber-archive/lint-trap/README.md

 lint-trap is very new so support for text editor plugin is still immature.
-Plugin support already exists for SublimeText 3.
-Plugin support for syntastic is currently being worked on.
+Plugin support already exists for SublimeText 3 and Syntastic (vim).
 Plugin support for flycheck in emacs is planned.

 For more information and workarounds if your editor is not yet supported, see the documentation on